nicm42/100-days-of-code-v2/log 1.md

 **Day 84: 14th October 2020**
 I did Scrimba's web dev weekly thing.
 And submitted it for the contest.
 I feel like other people will go really fancy with amazing designs, but I went simple, with just shades of one colour (plus black).
 I didn't have time to get to the stretch goals - I could go back and do them, but I want to get the style stage layout done.

+**Day 85: 15th October 2020**
+Got the Style Stage rainbow layout working in Chrome and on mobile.
+I spent some time finding things that don't work the same in both browsers (eg Firefox splits words at the slash but Chrome doesn't, also mobiles don't do fixed backgrounds - but it looks pretty cool unfixed too).
+I just need to test it on Windows tomorrow, and hopefully I'll be able to submit it soon.